fbpx

 This post may contain affiliate links.
 If you purchase anything from this post, we will receive a small commission.

-If you’re a runner, you’ve probably heard people discuss their marathon fueling plan.
-Some people swear by oatmeal, others love gels, and some scarf down milk and cereal before the starting gun goes off.
+If you’re a runner, you’ve probably heard people discuss their long-run fueling plan.
+Some people swear by pre-run oatmeal, others love gels during the run, and some swear by sports drinks to keep them energized.

 What to eat before a long run

-While pre-run fueling will differ for each person, the general rule is to consume about 1 to 4 grams of carbohydrates per kilogram (0.4-1.8 grams of carbohydrates per pound) of body weight 1 to 4 hours before running.
-Obviously that’s a very wide range.
+While pre-run fueling differs for each person, the general rule is to consume about 1 to 4 grams of carbohydrates per kilogram (0.4-1.8 grams of carbohydrates per pound) of body weight 1 to 4 hours before running.
+Obviously, that’s a very wide range of fuel.

-Finally, make sure you are hydrating before your runs to prevent dehydration.
+Finally, make sure to hydrate before your runs to prevent dehydration.
 Starting runs in a dehydrated state can negatively impact performance and make it feel like you are working extra hard!

 While you should be hydrating with water, note that if you are a coffee drinker, you might feel encouraged by the fact that research has shown caffeine may benefit performance.
 However, if you do not typically drink coffee before running, marathon training runs are not the ideal time to start, as caffeine can cause an upset stomach.